 Monte Rosa Massif

 You should be comfortable walking in the mountains and on varied terrain.
-Easy climbing.
+Easy cramponing.
+Learning high mountain progression techniques for fairly easy routes.

-Effort corresponding to approximately 1200 - 1700m of ascent per day.
+Effort corresponding to about 1000 - 1400 m of ascent in hiking per day.

 • 2 days & 1 night